ArminSmajlagic/Software-Design-Patterns/README.md

 While an algorithm always defines a clear set of actions that can achieve some goal, a pattern is a more high-level description of a solution.
 The code of the same pattern applied to two different programs may be different depending on the domain and the context that the given program is used for.

-In this project i will try to describe the purpose and usage of each design pattern and implement it.
+In this project i will try to describe the purpose and usage of each design pattern, offer visual representation with UML and implement it in C#.

 ### What kindes of design patterns are there?